Continuing Education Activity

 - Review the appropriate history, physical, and evaluation of the Jod-Basedow syndrome.

 - Outline the treatment and management options available for the Jod-Basedow syndrome.

 - Summarize interprofessional team strategies for improving care coordination and communication to advance care for Jod-Basedow syndrome, should it occur and also highlight the roles of radiology, emergency medicine, endocrinology, and all other healthcare professionals involved in dealing with this potentially life-threatening condition.

-Jod-Basedow syndrome, also known as iodine-induced hyperthyroidism, is a rare cause of thyrotoxicosis seen typically after the administration of exogenous iodine.
-This syndrome is often associated with iodinated contrast media used in conjunction with computed tomography (CT) scans, angiography, and various other imaging studies.
+Jod-Basedow syndrome, also known as iodine-induced hyperthyroidism, is a rare cause of thyrotoxicosis typically seen after the administration of exogenous iodine.
+This syndrome is often associated with iodinated contrast media (ICM) used in conjunction with computed tomography (CT) scans, angiography, and various other imaging studies.

 Jod-Basedow syndrome appears to be a rare condition, with only a small collection of case reports describing its features.
 It is likely, however, that this condition is under-reported.
 Increased awareness of this entity may lead to more clinicians considering this diagnostic possibility.